10 Signs You Have Incredible Empathy

 Empathic people are often like sponges, soaking up the feelings of those around them, Dr. Walfish says.
 You may not even realize you’re doing it but if you find yourself feeling tired, sick, or depressed for no reason you might want to take a look at those around you and see if you are unconsciously mirroring their symptoms.
-Empaths may also have some hypochondriac tendencies so if you’re really worried about how you’re feeling, make sure you know these 15 scary symptoms that are actually harmless.
+Feeling other people’s emotions is a sign you could be an empath.

 You can often tell when someone is lying

 You read people easily, so you can more easily detect when someone is lying.
 “Empaths can immediately sense when something feels right or if it feels off,” says Dr. Orloff.
 If you trust yourself, you can extend this ability to understanding not just when someone feels off to you but why.
 Perhaps their actions don’t match up with their words or what they are saying doesn’t ring true with previous conversations.
 Be careful, though, as this ability can take you too far in the other direction.
 Empaths often want to believe others because they understand their feelings which can make you more susceptible to people looking to manipulate you through emotional appeals, Dr. Walfish says.
 It’s important to check in with yourself about what is best for you and make sure you’re listening to your gut, she adds.